Halloween happenings: Sewing costumes for fun

 Pretty Pocohontas: Indian-maid dress, powwow braid

-Vintage 70s costumes shown below
+Vintage Halloween costume patterns from the 70s shown below

 Dandy Dracula: Chiller-thriller with blood-red cape lining, cummerbund